PennLINC/FlywheelTools/Paper.md

 structure **([IMAGE]())** — at the top level is the FlyWheel *instance*, a process running that serves the API to users (for example, a University).
-Within the FlyWheel instance, there are multiple *groups*, which are typically a lab or collection or research that collaborate on one of more *projects*.
-Each project object can have one or many subjects (i.e. participants), and each subject can have one or many sessions (i.e. scanning visits).
-Within a session, there may be one or many acquisition objects which describe the scanning sequence collected during a particular or examination (e.g. rs-fMRI, DWI, PET), and under each acquisition is *attached* the data file associated with the sequence (e.g. a NIfTI file).
+Within the FlyWheel instance, there are multiple *groups*, which are typically labs or research units that collaborate on one or more *projects*.
+Each project object can have one or many *subjects* (i.e. participants), and each subject can have one or many *sessions* (i.e. scanning visits).
+Within a session, there may be one or many *acquisition* objects which represent the scanning sequence collected during a particular scan or examination (e.g. rs-fMRI, DWI, PET), and under each acquisition is *attached* the data file associated with the sequence (e.g. a NIfTI file or DICOM).
 Note that a file can be attached to any object type, and each object can have metadata associated with it.
 Hence, a subject object may have de-identified demographic metadata associated to that participant, and the object may also